Teaching and Learning

 Each year is divided into two 15 week semesters (Autumn and Spring), and modules will run in either one of those semesters or span a full year.
 Students take a mixture of compulsory modules, which are essential to the understanding of the subject, and optional modules, which enable students to further tailor their degree to their interests.

-There are modules in the first and third year which are compulsory for all Natural Sciences students but the majority of modules are dictated by the subjects you are studying as part of Natural Sciences.
-Modules taken by Natural Sciences students are often taught jointly with other programmes so you study biology alongside other biological degrees and mathematics alongside other mathematical degrees.
+There are compulsory Natural Sciences modules in the first and third year but the majority of modules are dictated by the subjects you have chosen to study as part of Natural Sciences.
+The subject-based modules taken by Natural Sciences students are often taught jointly with other programmes so you study biology alongside other biological degrees and mathematics alongside other mathematical degrees.

 Types of Classes